-The accounting duties should be separated as much as possible, and alternative controls should be used to compensate for lack of separation.
-An individual who does not have access to the accounting software should sign the checks (i.e. the principal, the office manager, or a board member).
-All transactions over a certain threshold should require two signatures.
+This situation is common in organizations of similar size and elimination of this weakness may not be practical based on the staffing level of the School.
+However, the accounting duties should be separated as much as possible, and alternative controls should be used to compensate for lack of separation.
+Individuals who have access to the accounting software should not have check signing authority and disbursements over a certain threshold should require two signatures.